 For most of us, September is a special month no matter where we call home… it never ceases to remind us of our childhoods… and our children and grandchildren.
 We want to go out and buy markers and notebooks, no matter our age.

 North America does a none-too-shabby job of advertising back-to-school supply sales.
 But, in my experience, nowhere on Earth does September the way the French do.

-It’s called “La Rentrée”—and takes in the entire period of the last week of August and the first weeks of September.
+It’s called “La Rentrée” and it makes up the entire period of the last week of August and pretty much all of September.

 At the end of August, many rentrers are going on… everyone is back home from vacation, back to work, back to school, back to the yearly routine, back to colder weather… back to life.

 Everywhere you look are signs advertising something or other for La Rentrée.
 All parents talk about are the impossibly specific lists of school supplies they’re required to find and where to get such-and-such problem item.
 Shops put backpacks, books, and art sets in their windows.